Social justice feminism: Social justice feminism today

-One of the organizations provided by this group is called Sisters Rising.
-The women who lead this provide young women that have been in the juvenile system with paid internships.
-Because it is difficult to obtain a job with their status, Sisters Rising is truly providing these girls with great resources.
-The internships, “incorporate healing, skills development, political education, community organizing and reintegration into the community” Overall, Sisters Rising is helping young women who struggle to stay out of the criminal justice system by providing with meaningful employment.
-This is more than what most of our world does today to help young women like this.
+Sisters Rising is an organization that provides young women that have been in the juvenile system with paid internships.
+The internships incorporate healing, skills development, political education, community organizing and reintegration into the community.
+Overall, Sisters Rising provides assistance to young women who struggle to stay out of the criminal justice system to maintain meaningful employment.
 Another organization that provides social justice is the National Latina Business Women Association-Los Angeles (NLBWA-LA).
 This organization offers workshops, programs and networking connections to Latinas who are expanding their business.
-The goal of NLBWA-LA is to support Latina women in the business industry allowing women of color to be noticed more.
+The goal of NLBWA-LA is to support Latina women in the business industry allowing women of color to be more noticeable.

-Social Justice Feminism today, like it always has, consists of making change happen for all those who are oppressed whether that be due to sex, race, sexual orientation, ethnicity, age, etc. The difference is that since the New Women's Movement Initiative in 1899, there have been various waves of Feminism that have been tacked onto the movement.
-Issues that social justice feminists have fought such as, suffrage, education, representation, have broadened to equality, sexism, environmental justice, and domestic violence.
-Although the issues continue to change or become broader, social justice feminists is continuing to fight.
+Since the New Women's Movement Initiative in 1899, there have been various waves of feminism that have been tacked onto the movement.
+Issues that social justice feminists have fought include suffrage, education, representation, equality, sexism, environmental justice, and domestic violence.
+Although the issues continue to change or become broader, social justice feminists are continuing to fight.